 - CHIPS accept applications to become a volunteer from anyone who is aged 12 or above.

 - CHIPS welcome people who are looking for somewhere to complete their ‘service’ section of the Duke of Edinburgh award.

-- CHIPS requires a minimum of 6 months regular volunteering, as we invest time in training and staffing for our new volunteers.
+- CHIPS requires a minimum of 6 months regular volunteering as a commitment, as we invest training and staff time for our new volunteers.

 Process to become a Fundraising Volunteer at CHIPS

 - If you are interested in helping out at our fundraising events, just drop an email to email@example.com and pop a note in the email that you’d like to be contacted when we are looking for volunteers for any of our fundraising events.
 We’ll then be in touch when one is coming up – there’s no long term commitments to CHIPS needed, but if you put your name down for an event, you’ll be relied upon to be there and help make the event happen.

 - If you are interested in becoming a volunteer at CHIPS please read through the volunteer leaflet below and contact the CHIPS office using the details on the ‘Contact Us’ page of this website to see where we are recruiting volunteers for if there is no notice at the top of this page.
 Our Volunteering Coordinator, Suzanne, can be reached on 07846 561978 or firstname.lastname@example.org.

-- If you are over 16 you will need to be CRB (Criminal Record Bureau) checked.
+- If you are over 16 you will need to be DBS (Disclosure and Barring Service) checked.
 This sounds scary but it is simply a check for criminal records and other relevant information so that CHIPS can check suitability to work with our children.
 This will be undertaken by CHIPS and all we ask you to do is fill in a few forms.